 This image from Glidewell Labs illustrates the advantage of a custom abutment.
 Notice how the custom abutment, which is on the right side, perfectly fits the gumline.
 The stock abutment on the left leaves a gap at the gumline.
 Debris can build up in that gap which can be annoying to clean out and which can contribute to gum disease.

-Using custom abutments is particularly important on front teeth because they provide a more natural appearance
+Custom abutments are particularly important on front teeth because they provide a more natural appearance.

 Implants Versus Dentures

 Implants are better for your health and your smile than other ways of replacing missing teeth, such as full or partial dentures.
 When you lose teeth, your body will begin to resorb your jawbone.
 Dentures put pressure on your jawbone, accelerating the resorption process.
 Long-term denture wearers are at risk of facial collapse, a disabling condition in which the jaw will no longer support a denture.
 Sufferers’ faces look pinched or shriveled, as illustrated in the drawing.